Display to header level

 The 2016-2017 revision process, the first since the 2004 revision, involved input from land trust leaders all across the country (more than 1,600 comments were submitted), and resulted in changes to the format and content of the Standards.
-For a detailed summary of the specific revisions, see the LTA fact sheet.
+See the changes (as highlighed by PALTA) in this version of the 2017 Standards.

 The Land Trust Accreditation Commission will fully integrate the 2017 edition of the Standards into its accreditation system by 2019.
 Most of the core indicators will remain the same; low-risk or redundant indicators will be removed, while additional indicators in high-risk areas will be added.